PrivacyHawk Logo

 2 - Data Encryption:

 Encrypting data before uploading it to the cloud is one of the most effective ways to secure information.
-Encryption transforms data into a coded form that requires a key to decode, ensuring that even if data is intercepted or accessed without authorization, it remains unreadable and secure.
+Encryption transforms data into a coded form that requires a key to decode, ensuring that it remains unreadable and secure even if it is intercepted or accessed without authorization.

 3 - Backup and Recovery Plans: